 The Science for Public Good Fund

 The UCS Science Network is excited to announce another round of the Science for Public Good Fund for science advocates.
-Science Network members can apply to the Fund for financial support of up to $1000, to be used for advocacy actions or related events to defend the role of science in public policy, with an emphasis on understanding and addressing local impacts.
+Science Network members can apply to the Fund for financial support of up to $1000, to be used for advocacy actions or related events to promote the role of science in public policy, with an emphasis on understanding and addressing local impacts.

 What is science advocacy?